Skip to content

 About Shipyard Ship Lifetime (seconds)

-The lifetime of a sandbox environment instance defines the maximum time each instance can exist before being destroyed.
-This setting needs to be determined based on your usage scenario and resources.
+The lifetime of a sandbox instance defines the maximum amount of time that instance can exist before being destroyed.
+This value should be chosen according to your use case and available resources.

-• When a new session joins an existing sandbox environment instance, the instance will automatically extend its lifetime to the TTL requested by this session.
+• When a new session joins an existing sandbox instance, the instance automatically extends its lifetime to the TTL requested by that session

-• When an operation is performed on a sandbox environment instance, the instance will automatically extend its lifetime to the current time plus the TTL.
+• When an operation is performed on a sandbox instance, the instance automatically extends its lifetime to the current time plus TTL

 About Data Persistence in the Sandbox Environment

-Shipyard allocates a working directory for each session under the /home/<unique session ID> directory.
+Shipyard allocates a working directory for each session under /home/<unique session ID>.

-Shipyard automatically mounts the /home directory in the sandbox environment to the ${PWD}/data/shipyard/ship_mnt_data directory on the host machine.
-When a sandbox environment instance is destroyed, if a session continues to request the sandbox, Shipyard will recreate a new sandbox environment instance and remount the previously persisted data to ensure data continuity.
+Shipyard automatically mounts the /home directory from the sandbox environment to ${PWD}/data/shipyard/ship_mnt_data on the host.
+When a sandbox instance is destroyed and a session later requests the sandbox again, Shipyard recreates a new instance and remounts the previously persisted data to preserve continuity.

 Edit this page on GitHub